nathiedeheyl/pp5_mildew-detection/README.md

 Potential risks of a machine learning solution are the following: The model might not adjust to new data and have difficulties categorising deviations, e.g. mutations of the powdery mildew.
 Also, the size of the model might eventually increase, and its future cost has to be evaluated.
 Mitigation strategies are to continuously use adequate training data and augmentations, as well as implement data size limitations, e.g. reduce image size resolution.

-## Business Requirements

-The cherry plantation crop from Farmy & Foods is facing a challenge where their cherry plantations have been presenting powdery mildew.
-Currently, the process is manual verification if a given cherry tree contains powdery mildew.
-An employee spends around 30 minutes in each tree, taking a few samples of tree leaves and verifying visually if the leaf tree is healthy or has powdery mildew.
-If there is powdery mildew, the employee applies a specific compound to kill the fungus.
-The time spent applying this compound is 1 minute.
-The company has thousands of cherry trees located on multiple farms across the country.
-As a result, this manual process is not scalable due to the time spent in the manual process inspection.

-To save time in this process, the IT team suggested an ML system that detects instantly, using a leaf tree image, if it is healthy or has powdery mildew.
-A similar manual process is in place for other crops for detecting pests, and if this initiative is successful, there is a realistic chance to replicate this project for all other crops.
-The dataset is a collection of cherry leaf images provided by Farmy & Foods, taken from their crops.

-- 1 - The client is interested in conducting a study to visually differentiate a healthy cherry leaf from one with powdery mildew.
-- 2 - The client is interested in predicting if a cherry leaf is healthy or contains powdery mildew.

 ## Hypothesis
 ### Hypothesis 1